evkx/evkx.github.io/content/models/nissan/ariya/ariya_nismo/_index.md

 - **DAB Audiosystem:** Features six speakers and delivers a maximum output of  watts.
 - **BOSE Premium Sound System:** Features ten speakers and delivers a maximum output of  watts.

+## Mobile App

+The Nissan Ariya NISMO comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
+The app offers a wide range of features designed to enhance your driving experience:

+- **Locate Your Vehicle:** Easily check the current location of your car.
+- **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
+- **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
+- **Find Your Car:** Trigger the horn or lights to help find your car in crowded areas.
+- **Driving History:** Review the details of your past trips.

 ## Lights

 You can choose between two types of headlights for the Nissan Ariya NISMO.